BrandonC98/fortify/services/fortify/README.md

 - mysql

 ## Getting Started
-This service makes heavy use of a justfile for development.
 It's highly recommended to use the just commands over the normal commands as the just commands loads in the .env file's environment variables which is needed for some commands to work properly
-### Common Commands
+### Commands
 - `just run` - run the service
 - `just test` - run the tests
 - `just build-image` - create a docker image of the service